Gneiss: Etymology

 The word gneiss has been used in English since at least 1757.
 It is borrowed from the German word Gneis, formerly also spelled Gneiss, which is probably derived from the Middle High German noun gneist "spark" (so called because the rock glitters).

 Uses

-Gneiss has been used as a building material, such as the Facoidal gneiss, used extensively in Rio de Janeiro.
+Gneiss is used as a building material, such as the Facoidal gneiss.
+It's used extensively in Rio de Janeiro.
 Gneiss has also been used as construction aggregate for asphalt pavement.